social-media-ethics-automation/book/book_contents/ch01_intro/01_sacco_tweet.md

 # The case of Justine Sacco’s racist joke tweet

-In 2013, Justine Sacco, a PR director at IAC, was boarding a flight to South Africa, and posted the following racist and insensitive joke tweet, which went viral while she was in-flight and unable to check twitter:
+In 2013, Justine Sacco, a PR director at IAC, was boarding a flight to South Africa, and posted the following racist and insensitive joke tweet, which went viral while she was in-flight and unable to check Twitter:
 > ![Screenshot of Justine Sacco's tweet, which says: Going to Africa.
 Hope I don't get AIDS.
 Just kidding.
 I'm white!](sacco_tweet.png)

 ## Timeline of events:
 1. Justine Sacco, a PR director at IAC with only 170 followers posted racist joke tweet right before getting on 11 hour flight to South Africa
 1. Someone emailed the tweet to valleywag.gawker.com.
-Valleywag wrote post on it and tweeted the post.
+Valleywag wrote a post on it and tweeted the post.
-1. Word spread and Justine's tweet went viral.
+1. Word spread, and Justine's tweet went viral.
 Twitter users found other recent offensive tweets by Justine about countries she was traveling in.
-1. IAC (Justine's employer) called tweet “outrageous, offensive” but “Unfortunately, the employee in question is unreachable on an international flight.”
+1. IAC (Justine's employer) called the tweet “outrageous, offensive” but “Unfortunately, the employee in question is unreachable on an international flight.”
-1. Twitter users, now knowing that Justine is on a flight, started the hashtag #hasjustinelanedyet, which started trending on twitter (including some celebrities tweeting about it).
+1. Twitter users, now knowing that Justine is on a flight, started the hashtag #hasjustinelanedyet, which started trending on Twitter (including some celebrities tweeting about it).
 1. Twitter users were able to deduce which flight Justine was on.
-1. One twitter user got a photo of Justine turning on her phone after getting off the plane.
+1. One Twitter user got a photo of Justine turning on her phone after getting off the plane.
 That user also talked to her father at the airport, and tweeted about the photo and their responses.
    * ![Photo of Justine Sacco in airport holding her phone up to her ear.](sacco_airport.png)
 1. Justine lost her job at IAC, apologized, and was later rehired by IAC.